Columbia Threadneedle Investments

 How would you sum up your Investment20/20 experience?

 You get thrown into the deep end where you are involved in a variety of tasks with incredible people.
-The internship is an invaluable experience to discover where in the company you would fit in the most.
+The traineeship is an invaluable experience to discover where in the company you would fit in the most.